OlgaUtochka/FSDK_docs/README.md

 ## Introduction to Face SDK

-* [Face SDK Components](doc/components.md) – essential information about the components included in Face SDK
+* [Components](doc/components.md) – essential information about the components included in Face SDK
 * [Use Cases](doc/use_cases.md) – diagrams that show possible use cases and connection between the Face SDK components
 * [Getting Started](doc/getting_started.md) – learn how to get started with Face SDK
 * [Demo Programs](doc/demo_programs) – sample programs in C++/C#/Java that show you the features of Face SDK